cconover/featured-image-caption/readme.txt

 1. Featured Image Caption meta box below the Featured Image meta box.

 == Upgrade Notice ==

+= 0.8.5 =
+Fix an issue with empty caption data causing Undefined Index errors for the REST API.

 = 0.8.4 =
 Fix a bug with the REST API throwing errors for posts with no caption data.